beecho01/material-symbols/README.md

 > <picture>
 >   <source media="(prefers-color-scheme: light)" srcset="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/main/blockquotes/badge/light-theme/warning.svg">
 >   <img alt="Warning" src="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/main/blockquotes/badge/dark-theme/warning.svg">
-> </picture><br>
+> </picture>
 >
-> **Breaking Changes**
+> ### Breaking Changes
-> - I have moved the repository and installation from a "Lovelace" Repository in v1.X.X to an "Integration" repository in 202X.X.X+
+> - **Repository Structure**: The repository and installation have transitioned from a "Lovelace" repository (v1.X.X) to an "Integration" repository (202X.X.X+).
+Users should reinstall from the new integration repository to avoid compatibility issues.
-> - The icon prefix has now migrated from `m3s`, which contained containing all styles, to individual styles with their own icon prefix.
+> - **Icon Prefix Migration**: The icon prefix has transitioned from m3s, which previously contained all icon styles, to individual prefixes based on style.
+Each style now has its unique prefix (e.g., m3o for outlined, m3r for rounded).
+Refer to the documentation for the complete list of prefixes.
-> - There has been a reduction in the number of icons avialbe from ~18600 to 13460.
+> - **Reduction in Available Icons**: The number of available icons has been reduced from ~18,600 to 13,460.

 ---